Koushikphy/kbib/Readme.md

 #### ⚓Limitation:
 - `kbib` parses DOI information from [Crossref API](https://github.com/CrossRef/rest-api-doc).
 So if the article is not indexed in Crossref database this tool will fail to get the necessary information.
 Also the API may temporarily block requests from an IP if a large number of queries are made within a short period of time.
+- Special/Latex characters in the title may gets messed up during the API call.
+One needs to be careful using title field for the bibtex created by `kbib`.
 - For bibtex keys and renaming files, `kbib` uses format as `<Short Journal Name>_<Volume>_<Year>_<Last name of first author>`, which is presently hardcoded in the tool.
 Therefore, one can not use any desired format through the command line.